China's Real Estate Bubble

 represents the sand, because it is most numerous.
 And the red race, the first

-hardness which the carbon in the coal gives to steel.
-The white race is like
+the carbon in the coal gives to steel.
+The white race is like the lime, not

-the lime, not only because it is white, but because lime is the organizing
+only because it is white, but because lime is the organizing agent in the

-agent in the making of steel.
-It binds together the other elements and so you
+making of steel.
+It binds together the other elements and so you see the white

 When the murals were